Article image

 • Rental agreements.

-It is pertinent to mention that your name and address need to be clearly mentioned on the documents that you bring to the DMV test.
+It is pertinent to mention that your name and address need to be clearly mentioned on the documents that you bring to the DVSA test.

 Besides this, keep in mind that photocopies of these documents might not be acceptable.
 So, ensure that you carry along the original documents with you.